Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 For original bots, the script is not just character writing.

-It is also world anchoring, story anchoring, behavioral anchoring, and relationship anchoring.
+It also anchors the world, the story, the character's behavior, and the relationship dynamic.

 The goal is not simply to invent a character.